sumityadav329/Assignments_DSM2.0_PWskills/README.md

-# Assigments of Data Science Masters 2.0 batch(English)
+# Assigment of  9thMay prepared in PWskills_lab
 # Submitted by sumityadav329@gmail.com